tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 Since *DMO* forecasts get updated every 12 hours only, syncs of weather forecast data automatically get postponed should you have set a 6-hourly update cycle and did choose a *DMO* location.

-### My widgets don't get updated (unless I open the app).

-Home screen widgets usually get updated every 30 minutes by the system.
-However, to take into account some manufacturer and/or rom limitations, the sync adapter also updates the widgets.

-Should you encounter issues with the widgets not updating, please see the question below ("weather forecasts do not get updated") for a detailed list of things you can check.

-If widget updates do not happen at all or only happen when you open the app, then you likely have a device that prefers battery life over proper functionality.
-Likely, some so-called *battery saving feature* kills the components of the app and breaks the updates.
-See [this page](https://dontkillmyapp.com/) to check if you own such a device and what you can do.

-### The weather forecasts do not get updated in the background and/or warnings do not pop up - what can I do?
+### The weather forecasts do not get updated - what can I do?

 Since version 0.62.0, Tiny Weather Forecast Germany mostly abandoned custom update routines and syncs data in the background using a sync adapter, allowing the user to far better customize the app behaviour than before.
 As a result, less battery is consumed and the updates are better adapted to the availability of a suitable network connection.